JohnKendrick/PDielec/Sphinx/application_notes_1.rst

 L-aspartic Acid using CASTEP
 ============================

 L-aspartic acid is a zwitterion in the solid state so the shape of the particles used in the measurement of IR and THz spectra may be important.
 The starting geometry for optimisation of the unit cell and molecular structure of L-aspartic acid was taken from Derissen et al :cite:`Derissen1968`.
 The PBE :cite:`Perdew1996a` functional was used with a plane wave energy cutoff of 1000 eV and norm-conserving pseudo-potentials.
-A dispersion correction using the Tkatchenko-Scheffler scheme :cite:`Tkatchenko2009c` available in CASTEP was applied for both the geometry optimisation and the calculation of the phonon spectrum at the gamma point, with a value S~6~ scaling factor :cite:`Juliano2015` of 1.0.
+A dispersion correction using the Tkatchenko-Scheffler scheme :cite:`Tkatchenko2009c` available in CASTEP was applied for both the geometry optimisation and the calculation of the phonon spectrum at the gamma point, with an S\ :subscript:`6` scaling factor :cite:`Juliano2015` of 1.0.
 A summary of the results of the calculations is shown in :numref:`tab-aspartic-properties`.

 .. table:: Experimental and calculated properties of L-aspartic acid